SpongeBob SquarePants season 9: Critical reception

-The season received positive reviews from media critics and fans.
+The season received mixed to positive reviews from media critics.
 In a DVD review for a season release, Paul Mavis of DVD Talk was positive on the episode "Extreme Spots", writing "[It] gets big laughs from some very funny bits, including a motorcycle ripping off SpongeBob's arms, and SpongeBob's pathetic attempts at 'extreme jump roping' and 'extreme pillow fighting.'"
 However, the episode "Squirrel Record" was described by Mavis as "the weakest entry" on the set.

 The episode "Gary's New Toy" received a nomination at the 2013 Golden Reel Awards for the Best Sound Editing – Sound Effects, Foley, Dialogue and ADR Animation in Television category.
 The show itself also received recognition.
 At the 40th Daytime Emmy Awards, the series was nominated for Outstanding Achievement in Sound Editing – Animation.
 The show won the 2013 Kids' Choice Awards for Favorite Cartoon, and the ASCAP Film and Television Awards for Top Television Series.
 At the BMI Film & TV Awards, the show won the BMI Cable Award.
 Sarah Noonan was nominated at the Artios Awards of the Casting Society of America, and the episode "Company Picnic" was nominated for an Emmy for "Outstanding Short-format Animated Program".
 The ninth season was also nominated for a Producer's Guild Award in 2017.

 Political controversy

-In 2013, the episode "SpongeBob You're Fired" was criticized for its line that refers to the Supplemental Nutrition Assistance Program (Food Stamps benefit).
+In 2013, the episode "SpongeBob, You're Fired" was involved in a political debate among the media surrounding the Supplemental Nutrition Assistance Program (Food Stamps benefit).
 During a scene from the episode, Patrick Star tried to show SpongeBob "the benefits of being unemployed", at which he said in response, "Unemployment may be fun for you, but I need to get a job."
 The scene was meant to demonstrate the title character's "eternal optimism and willingness to get back to work", and "do it in a way that's still funny and relatable".
-However, it was reported that political activists claim the "notorious line" as a "slam" to the Food Stamps benefit.
-In a report by The Hollywood Reporter, it stated there that the episode may have a political agenda about the social safety net.
-It added that "It's not the first time SpongeBob has waded into social commentary, though usually when it does, it bugs the right and supports the left."
-This incident sparked a political debate, after the New York Post and Fox News remarked on the episode.
-The Media Matters for America, a politically progressive media watchdog group, responded.
-According to the group, the attacking news media, both owned by News Corporation, were using the episode "to slam poor people who use social services".
+However, some political activists claimed that this scene was a "slam" to the Food Stamps benefit.
+A report by The Hollywood Reporter claimed that the episode may have a political agenda about the social safety net, adding that the series is usually left-leaning when it comes to the social commentary of some episodes.
+This sparked a political debate, after the New York Post and Fox News remarked on the episode.
+Media Matters for America, a politically progressive media watchdog group, responded, saying that the attacking news media, both owned by media tycoon Rupert Murdoch, were using the episode "to slam poor people who use social services".